 We may issue senior or subordinated debt securities.
-We will issue the senior debt securities under an indenture to be entered into between us and Regions Bank, as trustee, and any supplemental indentures thereto.
-We refer to the applicable indenture under which senior debt securities are issued as the "senior indenture".
-We will issue the subordinated debt securities under an indenture to be entered into between us and a commercial bank to be selected, as trustee, and any supplemental indenture thereto.
-We refer to the applicable indenture under which subordinated debt securities are issued as the "subordinated indenture".
-We refer to the senior indenture and the subordinated indenture, collectively, as the "base indentures".
+We will issue the senior debt securities under an indenture, dated as of May 22, 2017 (the "senior indenture"), between us and Regions Bank, as trustee, and any supplemental indentures thereto.
+We will issue the subordinated debt securities under an indenture to be entered into between us and Regions Bank, as trustee, and any supplemental indentures thereto.
+We refer to the applicable indenture under which subordinated debt securities are issued as the "subordinated indenture."
+We refer to the senior indenture and the subordinated indenture, collectively, as the "base indentures."